FNNDSC/pftree/README.rst

         [--stats | --statsReverse]
-        If specified, return some stats to caller -- summary list ordered by number of files in dirs (--statsReverse does a reverse sort).
+        If specified, return some stats to caller -- summary list ordered by directory size (--statsReverse does a reverse sort).

         [--json]
         If specified, do a JSON dump of the stats.